All you need to know about External Confirmations

 And if the individual survives the above-stated stages along with the unrealistic excuses like person is not on place, attending meeting, on leave, system issues, tight schedule etc., he is then exposed to the challenges of pursuing and closing the unreconciled differences by re-contacting those parties, asking ledgers, tallying line items, finding differences, communicating it, discussing it, negotiating it and finally closing it.

-In spite of hundreds of days of hard work, the manual process leaves rooms for errors, #frauds, etc.
+In spite of thosse hundreds of days of hard work, the manual process leaves rooms for errors, #frauds, etc.

 Are you facing similar problems?